AquilaIrreale/cdippy/README.md

 ------------

-This is an attempt at writing an adjudicator for the classic variant of the game of Diplomacy, in C, motivated by the lack of a publicly available implementation thereof.
+This is an attempt at writing an adjudicator for the classic variant of the game of Diplomacy in C, motivated by the lack of a publicly available implementation thereof.

 The code is based on the algorithms and equations proposed by Lucas